anpei96/anpei96.github.io/_pages/about.md

 **Recent publications**

-[1] **Pei An**, Junfeng Ding, Jiaqi Yang*, Yulong Wang, Liangliang Nan*, and et al. Hg-I2P: Bridging modalities for generalizable image-to-point-cloud registration via heterogeneous graphs, in Proceedings of IEEE Computer Vision and Pattern Recognition (CVPR), 2026, Accepted.
+[1] **Pei An**, Junfeng Ding, Jiaqi Yang, Yulong Wang, Liangliang Nan, and et al. Hg-I2P: Bridging modalities for generalizable image-to-point-cloud registration via heterogeneous graphs, in Proceedings of IEEE Computer Vision and Pattern Recognition (CVPR), 2026, Accepted.
-[2] **Pei An**, Jiaqi Yang, You Yang*, and et al. MinCD-PnP: Learning 2D-3D Correspondences with Approximate Blind PnP, in Proceedings of International Conference on Computer Vision (ICCV), 2025, 26519-26528.
+[2] **Pei An**, Jiaqi Yang, You Yang, and et al. MinCD-PnP: Learning 2D-3D Correspondences with Approximate Blind PnP, in Proceedings of International Conference on Computer Vision (ICCV), 2025, 26519-26528.
-[3] **Pei An**, Jiaqi Yang, Jie Ma, You Yang*, and et al. Top-I2P: Explore Open-Domain Image-to-Point Cloud Registration using Topology Relationships, in Proceedings of International Joint Conference on Artificial Intelligence (IJCAI), 2025, 674-683.
+[3] **Pei An**, Jiaqi Yang, Jie Ma, You Yang, and et al. Top-I2P: Explore Open-Domain Image-to-Point Cloud Registration using Topology Relationships, in Proceedings of International Joint Conference on Artificial Intelligence (IJCAI), 2025, 674-683.
-[4] **Pei An**, You Yang*, Jiaqi Yang, and et al. Enhance Image-to-Point-Cloud Registration with Beltrami Flow.
+[4] **Pei An**, You Yang, Jiaqi Yang, and et al. Enhance Image-to-Point-Cloud Registration with Beltrami Flow.
 International Journal of Computer Vision (IJCV), 2025, 133(12): 8589-8616.

 **Concat**